History of bus transport in Hong Kong: 1990s: Interchanging when one saw the other's demise

 In March 1998, Citybus became the first franchised bus company to operate fully air-conditioned bus fleet.
+In its non-franchised bus division, open-top buses do continue to have non-aircon bus fleet until 2006, where air-conditioned Leyland Olympians took over.
+Citybus retired all non-aircon bus fleet by February 2014.

 After China Motor Bus handed 42 routes to Citybus, the public and the government were still not satisfied, however.
 Finally, CMB's bus franchise was terminated on 31 August 1998, and its routes went to New World First Bus (NWFB), Citybus and KMB on 1 September 1998.

 In March 1999, Citybus was acquired by the Stagecoach Group.

 The 1990s also saw the withdrawal of Daimler/Leyland Fleetline and Leyland Victory Mark 2 buses.
 CMB and KMB started to withdraw their Fleetlines in the late 1980s and the last KMB Fleetline was withdrawn in 1995.
 All the KMB's Victories were also withdrawn in the 1990s.
 After New World First Bus acquired the whole CMB fleet, it also replaced the Victories and the remaining Fleetlines with new super low floor buses, the last Fleetlines and Victories were withdrawn in August 2000.

 Bus-bus interchange became a common practice since the 1990s.
 In 1991 bus-bus interchange was introduced for Shing Mun Tunnel routes.
 Later on bus-bus interchange using transfer tickets was introduced on some overnight routes and Tai Lam Tunnel routes.
 With the Octopus card being accepted on some franchised bus routes since 1997, the first bus-bus interchange using Octopus card was first introduced in 1999.

 2000s: On the edge, to the scrapyard

 In the 2000s, the franchised bus companies continued to introduce new super low floor double-deckers.
 In 2003, KMB introduced the first new generation super low floor double-decker (TransBus Enviro500) with wider (with the width of 2550mm instead of 2500mm) bodywork and straight staircase.

-In August 2002, NWFB withdrew its last non-air-conditioned buses and became the second franchised bus company to operate fully air-conditioned bus fleet.
+In August 2002, New World First Bus withdrew its last non-air-conditioned buses and became the second franchised bus company to operate fully air-conditioned bus fleet, save one non-air-conditioned open-top bus which was retained for its Peak Tram feeder bus service until February 2008.

 In June 2003, Citybus was acquired by Chow Tai Fook Enterprises, the parent company of its major rival operator New World First Bus.

 The 2000s also saw the withdrawal of second generation rear-engined double-deckers.
 Actually CMB had already withdrawn several in the 1990s.
 When NWFB took over in 1998, they withdrew the rest of these buses, with the last leaving the fleet in 2002.
 KMB also started to withdraw these double-deckers from 2000, including Leyland Olympians, Dennis Dominators/Dragons and MCW Metrobus.
 The withdrawal process of these buses was underway throughout the 2000s.

 The last MCW Metrobus was withdrawn by KMB in 2007, which marks the extinction of MCW buses in franchised bus companies.